swcarpentry/python-novice-inflammation/01-numpy.md

 we need to [assign](reference.html#assignment) the array to a [variable](reference.html#variable).
 A variable is just a name for a value, such as `x`, `current_temperature`, or `subject_id`.
-Python's variables must begin with a letter.
+Python's variables must begin with a letter and are case sensitive.
 We can create a new variable by assigning a value to it using `=`.
 As an illustration,
 let's step back and instead of considering a table of data, consider the simplest "collection" of data, a single value.
-The line below assigns a value to a variable:
+The line below assigns the value `55` to a variable `weight_kg`:

 ~~~ {.python}
 weight_kg = 55
 ~~~

-Once a variable has a value, we can print it:
+Once a variable has a value, we can print it to the screen:

 ~~~ {.python}
 print weight_kg